chizo4/2048-intelligent-bot/README.md

 - The aim for the bot is to obtain at one square with the value of 2048 in the 4x4 grid.
 - The game is terminated when the bot reaches the score of 2048, which denotes a goal state.

-#### Running the Implemenation 2: navigate to the right directory (from the project root directory); then, run the main Python file.
+#### Running the Implemenation 2: navigate to the right directory (from the project root directory); then, run the main Python file (NB: again, remember to clone the repo before starting).

 ```
 cd AI-Implementation/